-Chapter 46 from the Ama audiobook
+Chapter 46 of Ama

 The mountain jutted from the desert like sharp flint through a vast leather hide, jagged at its base and then becoming a sheer, vertical wall of grey rock.
 It reached high into the dusty sky, disappearing into a simmering haze thousands, maybe even tens of thousands, of feet above.
 Its peak was obscured by the multitudinous inbound streams of sand, many veins crisscrossing the sky and feeding into the rock.

 Jason reached out a hand and touched it.
 He expected his skin to burn as he placed his palm upon the rock, but it felt cold, with a smooth yet powdery surface.
 He pulled his hand away and looked at the powder that had coated his skin.
 A moment later the dust lifted, as if caught by the wind, and returned to the rock from which it came, leaving no trace on him to wipe away.
 Dust to dust.

 He walked along the foot of the mountain, looking for the cave entrance and using the immense rock as support, trying to take the weight off his throbbing leg.
 He didn’t walk far before the cave presented itself, although his ears were first to receive proof of its existence, not his eyes.

 Screams came at him like an avalanche of despair.
 If a rock had fallen from the side of the mountain, it wouldn’t have crushed him more than the sound of those screams.
 The cries vanished into abrupt silence.
 He froze.